 Nursing home abuse can lead to a wide range of injuries, long-term psychological trauma, pain and suffering, and even death.
 If you have a loved one who suffered abuse or whom you suspect is being abused at their nursing home, Underwood Law Office may be able to help.
-A McKinney nursing home abuse lawyer from our firm may be able to file an insurance claim or a personal injury lawsuit on your behalf.
+A McKinney, Texas nursing home abuse lawyer from our firm may be able to file an insurance claim or a personal injury lawsuit on your behalf.

 Underwood Law Office believes in holding abusers accountable.
 When we represent you, you can focus on your loved one’s care and recovery while we handle all legal aspects in your case.

 Please do not hesitate to reach out to our team today at (972) 535-6377 for a free, no-obligation consultation on your case.
 Underwood Law Office may be able to represent you on a contingency-fee-basis with no up-front payments required.

 Types of Elder Abuse that May Occur in Nursing Homes

 Nursing homes have a duty of care to protect the wellbeing of their residents.
 If nursing home staff harms or abuses a resident intentionally or indirectly through a negligent act, the nursing home may be held liable for the resident’s damages.
 A nursing home may also be liable if their negligence allows visitors or other residents to abuse a resident.